espenabr/turbothink/README.md

 ## Features

 - AI-based grouping, sorting and filtering lists
-- AI-suggested criterias for grouping, sorting and filtering
+- Get suggestions of criterias for grouping, sorting and filtering
 - Generate lists based on other lists

 ## Future improvements